intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 Even where extension points have multiple valid values, if the set of permitted values does not change over time, there is still a risk that new values are not tolerated by existing implementations.
-If the set of values for a particular field remains fixed over a long period, some implementations might not correctly handle a new value when it is introduced.
+If the set of values for a particular field or the order in which these values appear in the wire format of a protocol remains fixed over a long period, some implementations might not correctly handle a new value when it is introduced.
 For example, implementations of TLS broke when new values of the signature_algorithms extension were introduced.

 ## Multi-Party Interactions and Middleboxes {#middleboxes}